 top of page

-A Different Approach to Yoga...
+A Somatic Approach to Yoga...

-For me, being “good” at yoga has nothing to do with fancy poses.
+Being “good” at yoga has nothing to do with fancy poses.
 What really matters is presence.

 The more present you are — with your body, your breath, your inner life, and the moment you’re in — the more advanced your practice becomes.